• Skip to primary navigation

 Instructions

-• Cream ingredients: Place butter in a large mixing bowl and beat with a hand mixer using the beater attachments until creamy (you can also use a stand mixer with the paddle attachment).
-Add eggs and sugar and cream until light in color and fluffy.
-Add sour cream, lemon zest and lemon juice; mix until combined (it's OK if it looks split and scraggly).
+• Cream ingredients: Place 1 cup butter in a large mixing bowl and beat with a hand mixer using the beater attachments until creamy (you can also use a stand mixer with the paddle attachment).
+Add 3 large eggs and 1 ½ cups granulated sugar and cream until light in color and fluffy.
+Add ½ cup sour cream, 3 tablespoons fresh lemon juice and 1 teaspoon finely grated lemon zest; mix until combined (it's OK if it looks split and scraggly).

-• Add dry ingredients: Add flour to bowl with creamed ingredients, then sprinkle baking powder and salt on top.
+• Add dry ingredients: Add 2 cups flour to bowl with creamed ingredients, then sprinkle 2 teaspoons baking powder and ¼ teaspoon salt on top.
 Mix on low with your mixer, until you have a smooth batter.

 • Bake: Spread batter in prepared pan.
 Bake for 50-60 minutes, or until a toothpick inserted comes out clean.
 Cool in the pan for 5 minutes before adding the syrup (leave cake in pan).